Quansight/Quansight-website/apps/labs/posts/pep-517-build-system-popularity.md

 </div>

-`setup.py` still remains the most popular of the configuration formats, being used by 89% of the analyzed packages, with 64% relying exclusively on this format.
+`setup.py` still remains the most popular of the configuration formats.
+It is used by 89% of the analyzed packages, with 64% not using any other format.
 One out of five packages would declare the project metadata in `setup.cfg`, and around 15% in `pyproject.toml`.

 Note the significant overlap in these numbers.
-Only 87 packages would declare their metadata in `setup.cfg` exclusively, while 1104 would combine it with `setup.py`.
-The numbers are more even for `pyproject.toml` — with 541 packages using it exclusively for metadata, and 330 with `setup.py`.
+Only 87 packages used `setup.cfg` exclusively, while 1104 combined it with `setup.py`.
+The numbers are more even for `pyproject.toml`.
+541 packages used it exclusively for metadata, and 330 combined with `setup.py`.

-Perhaps the most curious combinations are 17 packages using all three formats and 14 declaring the project metadata using the two declarative formats — the way the analysis was done, such an overlap clearly indicates that the project metadata would be specified redundantly.
+Perhaps it is most curious that 17 packages used all three formats simultaneously, and 14 used the pair of `setup.cfg` with `pyproject.toml`.
+In all these cases, the project probably repeated the same information in multiple formats.

-Perhaps the most surprising number are the 11 packages that did not provide any metadata.
-A detailed analysis revealed that half of them feature only a `setup.cfg` file without metadata, and the other half featured Poetry metadata while declaring setuptools as a build backend.
-Needless to say, in both cases the source distributions would not be installed correctly.
+11 packages did not provide any metadata.
+Half of them have only a generated `setup.cfg` file that does not contain package metadata, and the other half used a configuration format specific to Poetry build system while incorrectly declaring setuptools as the build backend.

-Note that these numbers are only approximate.
-Because of the functional nature of `setup.py`, its sole presence was counted towards its use — meaning that even an empty `setup()` call would increase the number.
+These source distributions could not be installed correctly.

+All these numbers are only approximate. `setup.py` can contain any Python code, and I counted all the packages containing `setup.py` as using it.
-On the other hand, `setup.cfg` and `pyproject.toml` files would be counted only if they actually contained the respective metadata sections.
+However, some packages used it only as a compatibility script without actually declaring any metadata in it. `setup.cfg` and `pyproject.toml` were counted if they actually contained a package metadata section.

 ## Build system dependencies